 - 21. ESRS require that the sustainability statement include sustainability information related to material impacts, risks and opportunities identified through a materiality assessment process that applies the principles of double materiality. - 22.
 Double materiality has two dimensions: impact materiality (covering material information about the undertaking's impacts on sustainability matters) and financial materiality (covering material information about risks and opportunities for the undertaking resulting from sustainability matters).
 The terms "material" and "materiality" are used throughout ESRS to refer to double materiality, unless specified otherwise. - 23.
 The materiality assessment serves to identify the material information to be included in the sustainability statement.

 During the materiality assessment process, undertakings shall identify all material impacts, risks and opportunities across the environmental, social and governance topics in their own operations as well as in upstream and downstream value chain, and consequently also exclude those topics that are not material.
 If the process is not appropriately designed, it may expose the undertaking to incomplete reporting (i.e., material impacts, risks or opportunities not being disclosed).
 This process is the starting point to determine the material information to be disclosed in the sustainability statement on these material impacts, risks and opportunities. - 24.
 If for management purposes the undertaking identifies a large number of impacts, risks and opportunities, it may prioritise them over time in a certain order Starting from this possible managerial prioritisation, the undertaking identifies the impacts, risks and opportunities to be reported as material, under the scrutiny of its management and supervisory bodies, auditors, regulators and users.
 However, for reporting purposes this prioritisation should not result in material impacts, risks and opportunities being excluded, in particular when they are not addressed or fully addressed by the undertaking through policies, targets and action plans.
-This is because the undertaking shall report on all its material impacts, risks and opportunities irrespective of whether actions have been undertaken or are planned to address them. - 25.
+This is because the undertaking shall report on all its material impacts, risks and opportunities irrespective of whether actions have been undertaken or are planned to address them.

 The materiality assessment should be based upon supportable evidence and rely to the maximum extent possible on objective information.

-It shall reflect the implementation of the impact materiality and financial materiality criteria specified in the ESRS (ESRS 1 chapters 3.4 and 3.5). - 26.
+- 25. What is It shall reflect the double implementation of the impact materiality and financial materiality criteria specified in the ESRS (ESRS 1 chapters 3.4 and 3.5). - 17.26.
 The ESRS require undertakings to disclose the materiality assessment process and its outcome.
 This includes the following information with respect to the process: methodologies and assumptions applied, the focus and extent of the process, inputs, and where certain judgements have been made by the company, the use of thresholds (ESRS 2 IRO 1). - 27.
-For the sustainability statement to meet the required characteristics of quality (Appendix B of ESRS 1), the process, the way the criteria (ESRS 1 chapters 3.4 and 3.5) are applied, the thresholds and the conclusions of the materiality assessment should be consistent with internal and other external reporting, business operations and sustainability management policies and actions, including those that are put in place to fulfil obligations related to sustainability related laws and regulations. - 28.
-The undertaking is not required to report on all matters described in the topical ESRS, but only on those that are material. - 29.
-The undertaking may briefly explain the conclusions of its materiality assessment in relation to the omitted topic or topics.
-The undertaking shall provide explanations if it concludes that it has no material impacts, risks and opportunities with respect to climate change and therefore omits Disclosure Requirements in ESRS E1 Climate Change.
-The undertakings shall also report on material matters that are not covered or are covered insufficiently in the topical ESRS, according to the requirement provided in the ESRS 1 for entity-specific information. - 30.
-Once the undertaking has identified the material matters to be reported on, it assesses the materiality of the information to determine the information to be reported on each material matter (ESRS 1 paragraphs
+For the sustainability statement to meet the required characteristics of quality (Appendix B of ESRS 1), the process, the way the criteria (ESRS 1 chapters 3.4 and 3.5) are applied, the thresholds and the conclusions of the materiality assessment should be consistent with internal and other external reporting, business operations and sustainability management policies and actions, including those that are put in place to fulfil obligations related to sustainability related laws and regulations.